-A Complete Guide to Low Carbon Concrete
+An Introduction to Low Carbon Concrete

-With more focus than ever on embodied carbon in construction, demand for low carbon building materials is increasing.
+With more focus than ever on embodied carbon in construction, demand for lower carbon building materials is increasing.
 But what is low carbon concrete and how can it be adopted on a broader scale to help the industry meet its carbon reduction goals without negatively affecting the concrete industry?

 This blog post addresses all these questions and more: